Hugh Durham: Georgia Bulldogs

 As a result of the title, Georgia earned its first NCAA Tournament bid in school history on the way to a 24–10 record.

 In the 48 team NCAA field, the Bulldogs were seeded fourth in the NCAA East Region.

 Durham again shocked the basketball world by leading the Bulldogs to the 1983 NCAA Final Four.
 Georgia became one of the few teams since the NCAA tournament began in 1939 to reach the NCAA Final Four in its first ever NCAA Tournament appearance.

 Georgia beat VCU by two points in its first game in Greensboro to advance to the NCAA East Region in Syracuse, NY.
 This Georgia squad was another of Durham's patented formula of talent, intensity and defensive focus.
 As with his 1972 FSU team, Durham's squad was given little chance in the Tournament.
 The starters were Vern Fleming, Terry Fair, James Banks, Lamar Heard and Gerald Crosby with Richard Corhen, Donald Hartry, Derrick Floyd and Horace McMillan coming off the bench.

 In the East Region Semifinals, Georgia upset the Big East Champion and #3 ranked St. John's University, 70–67.
 The Redmen were coached by Lou Carnesecca and led by Chris Mullin and Bill Wennington.
-The Redmen had been #1 seed in the East Region and were dubbed 'The Beast of the East.'
+The Redmen had been #1 seed in the East Region and were dubbed 'The Beast of the East.

 In the East Region Finals, the Bulldogs upset defending NCAA champion North Carolina, 82–77.
 UNC was led by Michael Jordan, Sam Perkins and Brad Daugherty.
 UNC was coached by Dean Smith.
-Remember UGA front line was 6–7, 6–6, and 6–5.
+UGA front line was 6–7, 6–6, and 6–5.
 UNC's front line was 7–0, 6–11, and 6–8.
 With just over 90 second left in the game, Georgia led by 15 points and the Tar Heel Radio Network crew had to cancel the reservations to the Final Four in Albuquerque it had made prior to the start of the game against Georgia.